bdesham/zenburn-terminal/README.md

 ### Compatibility

-The Zenburn.terminal file was created under OS X 10.9 (Mavericks).
-I assume (but have not verified) that it will also work under 10.10 (Yosemite).
+This terminal profile works under OS X 10.9 (Mavericks) and 10.10 (Yosemite).
 I don’t know whether it will work on earlier versions.

 ## License